kaushik88/kaushik88.github.io/_posts/2019-01-06-a-guide-to-french-polynesia.md

 thumbnail_path: blog/personal/vahine.jpg
 ---

 My wife and I celebrated our first anniversary trip in French Polynesia (a group of islands south of Hawaii with Bora Bora being the most popular amongst them) after a recommendation from our friend.
 It is a collection of 118 islands and [atolls](https://en.wikipedia.org/wiki/Atoll) amongst which 67 are inhabited.
 As it is very expensive for most of us, planning a trip to French Polynesia is never easy but we were fortunate to have gotten help from a friend.
-The goal of this post is to do the same - if you're planning a trip or even considering going there, don't hesitate to reach out :D
+The goal of this post is to do the same - if you're planning a trip or even considering going there, don't hesitate to reach out :)

 For us, there are 3 main reasons to go to French Polynesia to celebrate your special occasion -